Applying to master’s programmes

 Study options in the field of art and design may have a two-stage evaluation process.
 This means that some of the applicants are invited to the second stage after an evaluation.
 If the admissions process has only one stage, this is mentioned on the web page of the study option.

-In addition, the applicants may be asked to submit more work samples or complete further entrance examination tasks.
-Any additional work samples, entrance examination tasks and the time of the interview will be communicated simultaneously to all applicants who made it to the second stage.
+In addition, the applicants may be asked to submit more work samples or complete further entrance examination assignments.
+Any additional work samples, entrance examination assignments and the time of the interview will be communicated simultaneously to all applicants who made it to the second stage.

 The date of the second stage varies by study option; the time and place will be specified in the invitation to the second stage.

-The admissions results will be published at the earliest on 30 March 2020.
-The applicants will receive an email notification once the results are being published.
+The admissions results will be published on 30 March 2020 at the earliest.
+The applicants will receive an email notification once the results are published.
 The Aalto University schools send an official electronic acceptance letter by email to those who have gained admission to the university.

-Those who have applied to two study options may be admitted to only one of them.
+Those who have applied to two study options can only be admitted to one of them.
 You cannot change the order of priority of the study options once the application period has ended.

 Appealing against the admission decision